 will scale the deformed shape by a factor of 2.
 Without a value it restores the default value.
-See also "Toggle Vector-Plot", "Toggle Add-Displacement", "Dataset".
+See also "Toggle Vector-Plot", "Toggle Add-Displacement", "Datasets".

-8.82 send
+8.84 send

-This keyword is used to send data to the file-system.
-The following formats are known (but not all options for all formats are fully supported so far); The geometry-format (fbd)
+are known (but not all options for all formats are fully supported so far); The geometry-format (fbd)

-send all fbd
+send set fbd